- You Are Here:

 Find a list of communities serviced by Lakehaven Water and Sewer District and a list of useful links to provide information about the district.

-The District received a clean audit report from the Office of the State Auditor for the recently completed audit of year 2014.
+Each year The District is audited by the Office of the State Auditor.
 A “clean” audit is one in which no findings are issued and no material misstatements are noted in the District’s financial statements.
 The audit, performed annually by the Auditor’s Office, examines the District’s financial statements and its compliance with legal regulations that govern the operation of the water and sewer utility.
 The District takes pride in meeting its financial reporting and legal compliance obligations and the current report continues the District’s long record of having no audit findings.

-The most recent three years of financial and compliance audit reports are shown below.
+The most recent three years of financial and compliance audit reports can be found at the links below.
 Audit reports for earlier years can be downloaded from the Washington State Auditor’s website at www.sao.wa.gov